Wednesday, May 4, 2016

-Winner: About Towne, newsletter of the Towne Family Association, Inc., edited by Rae Russell Johnson.
+Honorable Mention: About Towne, the newsletter of the Towne Family Association, Inc., edited by Rae Russell Johnson.

-Winner: GRIVA News and Notes, newsletter of the Genealogical Research Institute of Virginia, edited by Sharon Barden Garber.
+Winner: GRIVA News & Notes, the newsletter of the Genealogical Research Institute of Virginia, edited by Sharon Barden Garber.

-Honorable Mention: The Newsletter of the Irish Family History Forum, newsletter of the Irish Family History Forum, edited by Patricia Mansfield Phelan, and BIGWILL News, newsletter of the British Interest Group of Wisconsin and Illinois, edited by Karen Glass.
+Honorable Mention: The Newsletter of the Irish Family History Forum, the newsletter of the Irish Family History Forum, edited by Patricia Mansfield Phelan.

 The President's Citation

 The President's Citation is given in recognition of outstanding, continuing, or unusual contributions to the field of genealogy or the society.
 This year, the President’s Citation honors two individuals, Cyndi Ingle of Milton, WA, and Dick Eastman of Orlando, FL, who have given generously of their time and talents to benefit the genealogical community.

 Since 1996, Cyndi Ingle has published and maintained Cyndi’s List, a free, categorized, and cross-referenced online listing of genealogical sites.
 Cyndi’s List quickly became an indispensable resource for genealogists worldwide.

 In addition to running her website, Cyndi has also found time to volunteer.
 She served as a board member of the NGS for five years, and is involved in other genealogical societies, such as the Federation of Genealogical Societies (FGS), where she currently serves on the technology and awards committees.
 She has published three books, and is an internationally renowned speaker about genealogy and technology.
 Her generosity and dedication have greatly benefited the genealogical community.